 Jason E. Thompson is re-defining defense strategy by recognizing additional angles to traditional legal problems.
 From focusing on unique litigation theories, to creative investigation strategies, Mr. Thompson identifies the four corners to any issue, and then utilizes a hexagonal solution; that is, a more in depth and encompassing approach to apparent clean cut problems.
-Based in Salem, Oregon, Mr. Thompson is renowned for his discrete, sound, and confidential legal advice.
+Based in Salem, Oregon, Mr. Thompson is renowned for his discreet, sound, and confidential legal advice.
 His commitment to this approach has resulted in being recognized by the The National Trial Lawyers: Top 100 Criminal Defense Attorneys, a Superior DUI Attorney by NAFDD, and Willamette University College of Law - Mentor of the Year.

 As a freshman in high school, Mr. Thompson first considered a career in defense after reading To Kill a Mockingbird by Harper Lee.
 The themes of power dynamics in the struggle for justice have impacted him throughout his life, thus shaping his career.
 In his words:

 "I've seen power, I've worked with those that have power, and I've had power.
 Yet, throughout all of those experiences, I would rather represent those without it.
 As Clarence Darrow once said: ‘I have lived my life, and I have fought my battles, not against the weak and the poor—anyone can do that—but against power, against injustice, against oppression, and I have asked no odds from them and I never shall.’
 In my work, I ask for no odds, but I trust that I can help those who feel like they are helpless."